JakubPodlesnyGitHub/JakubPodlesnyGitHub/README.md

 Hi I'm Jacob from Poland, and I am programming mainly in backend technologies.
 I really enjoy learning new frameworks and languages e.g. Entity Framework Core, but also I try to connect design and development of application from buisness point of view.
 Apart from programming, I set up, managing, maintaining databases.

 - :computer: I'm curenlty working on something cool.
-- :student: Currently I am learnig Spring .
+- :student: Currently I am learnig .NET and MudBlazor .
 - 👀 I’m interested in Computer Science - Databeses and Buisness Application Development.
 - If you would like to see my school projects, you will find them on my [university account](https://github.com/s20540)
 - 📫 If you want to reach me -> send me a message, mail - jakub.podlesny2109@gmail.com or pin me on github.